Aboitiz Equity Ventures: Banking and Financial Services

-Food
+Food and Beverages

-The Food Group, composed of Pilmico Foods Corporation (Pilmico) and Gold Coin Management Holdings, Ltd. (Gold Coin), is the integrated agribusiness and food company of the Aboitiz Group.
+Aboitiz Foods is composed of Pilmico Foods Corporation (Pilmico) and Gold Coin Management Holdings, Ltd. (Gold Coin), the integrated agribusiness and food company of the Aboitiz Group.
 Pilmico is a leader in operating efficiency, manufacturing flour and wheat by-products in the Philippines.
 It has also been a strong player in animal feeds and swine production since establishing these businesses in the late 1990s.
-Meanwhile, Gold Coin is a pioneer in animal nutrition and in manufacturing scientifically-based animal feed in Asia.
+Meanwhile, Gold Coin is manufacturing animal feed in Asia.

-With the acquisitions of Vinh Hoan Feeds in 2014 and Gold Coin in 2019, the Food Group is currently building capacities and capabilities to sustain profitability and grow its businesses both in the Philippines and in the ASEAN region.
+On February 23, 2024, the company announced that it has jointly acquired Coca-Cola Beverages Philippines Inc. together with Coca-Cola Europacific Partners (CCEP) for $1.8 billion on a debt-free, cash-free basis.
+It will hold a 40% stake, while CCEP will take up the remaining 60% stake.
+In 2025, Coca-Cola Beverages Philippines, Inc. has changed the company’s legal name to Coca-Cola Europacific Aboitiz Philippines, Inc. (CCEAP).

 Infrastructure

 Aboitiz InfraCapital Inc. undertakes all infrastructure and infrastructure-related investments of the Aboitiz Group.